ansys/pymapdl/doc/source/getting_started/docker.rst

       MAPDL -> Python
     }

-Because this image contains no license server, you must enter your license server IP address in the ``ANSYSLMD_LICENSE_FILE`` environment variable.
+Because this image does not contain a license server, you must enter your license server IP address in the ``ANSYSLMD_LICENSE_FILE`` environment variable.

 Additionally, you run a Docker image of PyMAPDL with: